-- a.
-Parking Area Landscaping - (1) Purpose - (i) Landscaping helps screen the parking area both from the development and right-of-way. - (ii) Landscaping enhances the site through the careful placement of plantings and other landscape features. - (iii) Landscaping helps reduce stormwater run-off by reducing the amount of impervious surface. - (2) Design Standards (minimum requirements) - (i) A minimum of 10 percent of the total off-street parking area shall be landscaped to provide a minimum 40 percent shade coverage at tree maturity.
-The parking area shall be computed by adding all areas used for access drives, aisles, stalls, and maneuvering within that portion of the site that is devoted to parking and circulation. - (ii) Planning staff will confirm that the proposed off-street parking area meets the standard based on an authoritative tree guide, or on a landscaping plan prepared by a licensed landscape architect or arborist certified by the International Society of Arboriculture.
+a.
+Parking Area Landscaping

-- b.
+- (i) Landscaping helps screen the parking area both from the development and right-of-way. - (ii) Landscaping enhances the site through the careful placement of plantings and other landscape features. - (iii) Landscaping helps reduce stormwater run-off by reducing the amount of impervious surface. - (2) Design Standards (minimum requirements) - (i) A minimum of 10 percent of the total off-street parking area shall be landscaped to provide a minimum 40 percent shade coverage at tree maturity or five years whichever occurs first.
+The parking area shall be computed by adding all areas used for access drives, aisles, stalls, and maneuvering within that portion of the site that is devoted to parking and circulation. - b.
 Pedestrian and Bicycle Amenities and Connection. - (1) Purpose - (i) Providing for bicycle amenities and connectivity to existing bicycle facilities. - (ii) Encourages alternative modes of transportation. - (2) Design Standards (minimum requirements) - (i) Future commercial and industrial development shall provide safe and convenient pedestrian and bicycle access to all new and existing park and open space areas, including the Coburg Loop Path. - (ii) New commercial development shall provide support facilities for employees who are commuting by bike, such as by providing showers, lockers, and long term bike parking as set forth in ARTICLE VIII.B.6. - (iii) Continuous pedestrian walkways shall be provided from the primary frontage sidewalk for pedestrians to access building entrances.
 Internal pedestrian walkways, which are distinguishable from parking and driving areas, shall be provided for pedestrians to access the buildings from the parking lots. - c.
-Exterior lighting. - (1) Purpose
+Exterior lighting.